 With records cleaned prior with vacuum systems, 4 to 5 five minute cycles are common.

-The abive is not the fault of our process, it is a result of the record being improperly cleaned using another process.
-Generally 4 to 5 five minute cleaning cycles suffice.
+The above is not the fault of our process, it is a result of the record being improperly cleaned using another process.

 Note where other ultrasonic processes and even ours where one tries to keep records spinning in distilled water with or without a soap added to the water for hours, this cannot clean a record properly.
-An ionizing agent must be applied to the record over several cycles to see the charge of the record change to the charge of the distilled water.
+An ionizing agent must be applied to the record over several cycles to see the charge of the record change to be opposite to the charge of the distilled water.
 Multiple cycles as we describe are needed as the charge of the record returns to that of the water, nullifying therefore the advantages of the ultrasonic.
+Using the system you will get a feel of the process.
+The presence of the colorant after the above processing does not indicate that we have not restored the record.
+Thes records either vintage or new will leach forever.
+Even in pressings from the same manufacturer, different titles will show different reactions.
+Not to worry Further, many new records sold as new are not in fact new, but repacks, complicating at times the restoration effort and understanding process times.

 NO: If you play the record often, once every two years apply surfactant at 12, 4 and 8 o’clock positions on the record and then insert the record back into the machine for one 5 minute cycle.
 Then dry and polish as usual.
 This as you have handled the record and where fingerprint oils have been applied to the record's edges due to normal record handling.
 Then do use the goat hair brush with a mist of surfactant applied to a spinning record on a turntable to polish.